He's the Greatest Dancer: Lyrics and music

-The lyrics were written by Bernard Edwards and Nile Rodgers and contains rhymes such as: Nile Rodgers has speculated that this may have been the first occurrence of the later-widespread phenomenon of brands being mentioned in songs.
-The recording features Rodgers on guitar, Edwards on bass, Tony Thompson on percussion, Raymond Jones on backing keyboards, and orchestration by Gene Orloff's Chic Strings.
+The lyrics were written by Bernard Edwards and Nile Rodgers:

+Nile Rodgers has speculated that this may have been the first occurrence of the later-widespread phenomenon of brands being mentioned in songs.
+The recording features Rodgers on guitar, Edwards on bass, Tony Thompson on percussion, Andrew Barrett on piano, Raymond Jones on backing keyboards, and orchestration by Gene Orloff's Chic Strings.

 Production

 Chic members Bernard Edwards and Nile Rodgers, who produced the We Are Family album for Sister Sledge, originally formulated all its songs with the group in mind, envisioning the title selection as the lead single.
 When Atlantic Records wanted a more overtly disco song Edwards and Rodgers gave Sister Sledge "He's The Greatest Dancer," which they had originally intended for Chic.

 Nile Rodgers recalled the Sister Sledge members being "furious" at being asked to sing the lyric "My crème de la crème please take me home" – "to them that [line] made them seem like loose women" – and that they suggested a lyric adjustment to "My crème de la crème, please don't go home."
 Rodgers says he and Edwards refused to change the lyric "because we knew the world that we were writing about obviously more than [Sister Sledge] did because they had never even been in a disco...He ain't going to go home because [he is] the greatest dancer...he's gonna stay there longer than you."
 Rodgers later described his and Edwards's approach with Sister Sledge as one of "sing this," and admitted to "misrepresenting" them because Rodgers and Edwards had not even met Sister Sledge before the sessions.
 Kathy Sledge performed lead vocals on the single.